-These two factors - assuming you buy from New York - would increase the $699 price of the iPhone 8 to $913, or £694, making it only a fraction cheaper than the same phone when purchased in the UK.
+These two factors make it only a fraction cheaper than the same phone when purchased in the UK.
 And by the time you've added delivery or transport costs, you're not saving any money at all.

 For other models, or when buying from other parts of the US, you may find that there is a saving, but it won't be as much as you expect.